After passing my theory, hazard perception and mod 2 yesterday I have my training booked in to start in 2 weeks.

 Re: After passing my theory, hazard perception and mod 2 yesterday I have my training booked in to start in 2 weeks.

-thanks for the advice.
-I know I have a lot to learn but can’t wait to get startedgurftwart56 wrote: ↑Thu May 04, 2023 3:09 pm Half the battle is approaching things at a sensible enough speed to give you a chance to think and assess things.
+gurftwart56 wrote: Thu May 04, 2023 3:09 pm Half the battle is approaching things at a sensible enough speed to give you a chance to think and assess things.

 If you can try and keep the truck rolling by reading the road, roundabouts junctions etc.